 Mont Ventoux - bottom left

-This is the one page on this website where we stray from the objective FIETS Index to the subjectively list the World’s Top 10 Most Famous Bike Climbs.
+This is the one page on this website where we stray from the objective FIETS Index to subjectively list the World’s Top 10 Most Famous Bike Climbs.
 We have used our own personal experiences, done significant research and also consulted with an expert in European Cyclo Climbing (Jerry Nilson, cycloclimbing.com).
-In reverse order we present our list of the World’s 10 Most Famous Road Bike Climbs in reverse order
+Now we present our list of the World’s 10 Most Famous Road Bike Climbs, in reverse order:

 WORLD’S TENTH MOST FAMOUS BIKE CLIMB